-The number of counted grey seals in the Baltic Sea is estimated to be around 32,000 individuals based on the latest seal count from 2014 (HELCOM seal database).
-Dietz et al. (2003) used satellite tags to track the movements of six grey seals from Rødsand seal sanctuary.
-Results show that individual grey seals migrate through the Baltic proper to the inner Baltic Sea, which also supports findings that grey seals have relatively large foraging ranges compared to harbour seals (Thompson et al., 1996).
+The number of grey seals in the Baltic Sea is estimated to be around 32,000 individuals based on the latest seal count from 2014 (HELCOM seal database).
+This number likely covers two groups, one North and East of Gotland and a second group found in the southwestern Baltic and Danish straits.
+Dietz et al. (2003) used satellite tags to track the movements of six grey seals from this second group at Rødsand seal sanctuary.
+Results show that individual grey seals migrate through the Baltic proper to the inner Baltic Sea, which also cooperates findings that grey seals have relatively large foraging ranges compared to harbour seals (Thompson, 1996).

 Most females give birth to a single lanugo covered pup each year in February-March (Bonner, 1979).
-The pup is weaned after 17-18 days, and then the female goes into oestrous.
+The pup is weaned after approximately 2 weeks, and then the female goes into oestrous.
 Mating likely takes place in the water at the time of weaning (Hall, 2009).
-During moulting from May to June (HELCOM, 2013) grey seals remain closer to the haul-out, and may be more sensitive to disturbance in these areas in this period, as they congregate around the haul-outs.
+During moulting from April to June (HELCOM red list species data sheet 2013) grey seals remain closer to the haul-out, and may be more sensible to disturbance in this period.

-Information on areas visited by grey seals are available from tagging of single individuals (Figure 17).
-However the data represents rather few tagging sites and as a result may be heavily skewed.
+Information on areas visited by Grey seal are available from tagging of single individuals (Figure 17).
 Grey seals do not exhibit the same degree of site fidelity as harbour seals, but are much more mobile (Dietz et al., 2012).
-Still information on haul-outs (Figure 18) gives an estimate of the main areas of interest in relation to mating, moulting and pupping with the latter taking place on land or the ice, when it is present in the Northern part of the Baltic.
+However, information on haul-outs (Figure 18) gives an estimate of the main areas of interest in relation to mating, moulting and pupping with the latter taking place on land.